← Back to work

 The Problem

-Traditional travel booking platforms often provide a wide range of options but do not help users stay within their budget.
-Many travelers struggle to balance the cost of flights, accommodations trying to have a memorable vacation experience.
-This leads to either overspending or the inability to fully plan their trip due to budget constraints.
+Traditional travel booking platforms offer endless options but don't help users stay within budget.
+Travelers struggle to balance the cost of flights and accommodations while still planning a memorable trip - leading to either overspending or planning paralysis.

 The Goal